National Suicide Prevention Month & Signs of Suicide

 Someone you care about may even outright confide in you that they are thinking about committing suicide.
 Similar to the situation above, you need to be direct but caring.
 Instead of being confrontational, demonstrate your support and genuine concern.

 Many times I’ll hear someone ask if there are certain groups of people who are at a higher risk than others for suicide.
-I mentioned earlier that more than 47,000 people died by suicide in 2017.
-In that year, males 75 and older and females between the ages of 45 and 64 had the highest suicide rates.
+I mentioned earlier that suicide was the 2nd leading cause of death for people ages 10-14 and 25-34, and overall the 12th leading cause of death in the United States.

-Other high risk groups include adolescents, American Indian and Alaska Natives, as well as LGBT youth.
-In a 2017 study published in The Journal of the American Medical Association (JAMA), of 16,000 youth, 40% who identified as LGBT stated that they had contemplated suicide versus 15% of youth who self-identified as heterosexual.
-In the same study, 25% of LGBT-identified youth stated that they had attempted suicide versus 6% of the heterosexual-identified youth.
+Other high risk groups include adolescents, American Indian and Alaska Natives, as well as LGBTQ+ youth.
+In a 2017 study published in The Journal of the American Medical Association (JAMA), of 16,000 youth, 40% who identified as LGBTQ+ stated that they had contemplated suicide versus 15% of youth who self-identified as heterosexual.
+In the same study, 25% of LGBTQ+ identified youth stated that they had attempted suicide versus 6% of the heterosexual-identified youth.

 While there are biological and genetic factors associated with several serious mental illnesses, including depression, bipolar disorder, and schizophrenia, suicide is a behavior and not a medical illness.
 Thus, there are not biological/genetic factors associated with suicide.